Lysias (Syrian chancellor): Biography

 Back in Antioch, Lysias assumed the office of regent for the entire empire now on behalf of King Antiochus V Eupator, who was yet a child.
-Lysias apparently spent 163 BCE consolidating power in Antioch.
-Continuing unrest in Judea meant that he assembled another army and marched on Judea again in 162 BCE.
-His second expedition was more successful; his army was quite large and packed war elephants, one of the most feared and iconic Seleucid army elements.
+Lysias apparently spent 163 BC consolidating power in Antioch.
+Continuing unrest in Judea meant that he assembled another army and marched on Judea again in 162 BC.
+His second expedition was more successful; his army was quite large and included war elephants, one of the most feared and iconic Seleucid army elements.
 At the Battle of Beth Zechariah, Lysias won a crushing victory over the Maccabees.
 Judas's brother Eleazar was slain, and Judas retreated to the safety of the mountains, abandoning Jerusalem.
 Lysias moved in to besiege Jerusalem afterward.
 However, Lysias was on a "time limit" of sorts; too long away from the capital could still lead to political trouble from internal rivals.
 In particular, an ambitious leader called Philip implausibly claimed that Antiochus IV had appointed him regent on his deathbed.
-Lysias negotiated an end to the rebellion and brought peace to Judea for a time so that he could return.
-Lysias tore down a wall in Jerusalem to reduce its future ability to rebel.
+Lysias negotiated an end to the rebellion and brought peace to Judea for a time so that he could return to face Philip.
+The historian Josephus wrote that Philip was caught and executed, but it is impossible to know if he had a source saying this, or was merely making an educated guess.
+Lysias tore down a wall in Jerusalem, presumably to reduce its future ability to rebel.
 He confirmed the repeal of the anti-Jewish decrees that had happened under Antiochus IV, reducing religious tensions.
-He also ordered the execution of despised High Priest Menelaus, and possibly appointed a replacement in Alcimus (2 Maccabees and 1 Maccabees disagree on when exactly this happened).
+He also ordered the execution of despised High Priest Menelaus, and possibly appointed a replacement in Alcimus (2 Maccabees and 1 Maccabees disagree on when exactly Alcimus's appointment happened).